Overview

 prospectus.
 These fees will generally include a management fee, other fund expenses,

 and a possible distribution fee.
-If the fund also imposes sales charges, a client may pay
+If the fund also imposes sales charges, a client will pay

-an initial or deferred sales charge.
-A client could invest in a mutual fund directly, without
+either an initial or deferred sales charge.
+A client could invest in a mutual fund directly,

-our services.
-In that case, the client would not receive the services provided by our firm
+without our services.
+In that case, the client would not receive the services provided by

-which are designed, among other things, to assist the client in determining which
+our firm which are designed, among other things, to assist the client in determining

 objectives.
 Accordingly, the client should review both the fees charged by the funds and